bmatsuo/go-table/README.md

 General Documentation
 ---------------------

-Use godoc to vew the documentation for go-table
+The latest documentation should be available on [GoPkgDoc][].

+To view documentation for your local Go-table installation, use godoc

     godoc github.com/bmatsuo/go-table/table